 Both Procurement Services and other departments that solicit supplier bids are required to keep bids confidential.
 Prompt notification of both successful and unsuccessful bidders should be completed immediately after the conclusion of the bidding period.

 Employees of the University have an obligation to avoid activities or situations that may appear to be, or could result in, a conflict of interest.
 Employees must not use their University positions to influence outside organizations or individuals for the direct financial, personal, or professional benefit of themselves, members of their families, or others with whom there is a personal relationship.

-Purchasing is committed to fair and ethical business practices that promote open and fair competition in the best interests of the University and the success of its supplier relationships.
-Purchasing abides by the National Association of Educational Buyers Code of Ethics.
+Procurement Services is committed to fair and ethical business practices that promote open and fair competition in the best interests of the University and the success of its supplier relationships.
+Procurement Services abides by the National Association of Educational Buyers Code of Ethics.

 CHECK THE SURPLUS PROGRAM

 Prior to contacting a supplier to purchase common equipment, departments should review the Surplus Program web listing.
 In fact, federally funded project contracts require the University to look for suitable equipment in the Surplus Program prior to acquiring new equipment.
 The Surplus Program provides an inventory and access to underutilized equipment that is available for repurposing within the University.

 VII.
 Contact Roles and Responsibilities BACK TO TOP